 - TaskRabbit.
-This site connects you with local people who are willing to pay you for a wide variety of tasks, everything from light carpentry to picking up takeout food.
+This site connects you with local people willing to pay you for a wide variety of tasks — from light carpentry to picking up takeout food.

 - Agent Anything.
 The “agents” are university students who perform tasks.
 “For the last two years, we’ve provided errand-runners for working moms, beta testers for startups, temp workers for small businesses, and street teams for major corporations,” the site says.

 - Zaarly.
 This is another site that matches people with local folks who will pay to have tasks and errands performed.

 - Fiverr.
 What would you do for $5?
 Write a love letter for someone?
 Attempt to eat a tablespoon of nutmeg on video?
 Market your service on this website for $5 or more.

 - Amazon’s Mechanical Turk.
 You can make a few bucks performing one of the many tasks available at this site.
 Projects include things like writing product descriptions or selecting the best photograph for a product.

 - Field Agent.
 Another app that pays you to do things like checking prices and scanning bar codes.